michaelmacinnis/oh/MANUAL.md

 ## Integers

 In oh, things that look like integers are still symbols by default.
-To create an integer, the `integer` command can be used with an argument that will parse correctly as an integer.
+To explicitly create an integer, the `integer` command can be used with an argument that will parse correctly as an integer.

 The command,